RetroAchievements/docs/docs/guidelines/content/unwelcome-concepts.md

 Achievements that require a **long task** where the slightest mistake will end in failing the challenge.
 Especially challenges where randomness and other variation in game behavior makes anticipating actions extra difficult.

 When these are acceptable:
 - Subsets for Extreme Challenges, or a typical Bonus set.
 - Games where behavior of enemies or obstacles is highly deterministic or pattern-based.
 - Games where this challenge is a common goal of players or not seen as an extreme challenge by the game's community.

 ## Pointless Excessive Grinding

-Achievements that require long, repetitive tasks solely for the sake of saying you did it.
-If an achievement calls for spending countless hours making a character reach level 99 or farming for 99 of a certain item, but there is no actual purpose to it, then it does not have a place in a base set.

-When these are acceptable:

-- Subsets, whether devoted to max levels (if approved) or a typical Bonus set.
-- The player is awarded in-game for the grind.
+Achievements that require long, repetitive tasks that confer no unique in-game rewards, acknowledgements or aren't required to complete all of a game's content.

+Common examples of Pointless Excessive Grinding:
+- Leveling up in an RPG beyond what is typically required to complete the game and where there is no in-game reward such as a skill or spell.
+- Acquiring many copies of items or money beyond which would typically be accrued during a normal playthrough
+- Collecting an arbitrary number of extra lives when they are not associated with a reward or challenge, such as when they can be dropped by enemies

+Where this is acceptable:
+- Bonus subsets or subsets specifically approved for grinding tasks are an exception to this policy and may be implemented.

 ## Overly RNG Reliant

 Rely entirely on randomness, especially when there are extremely low odds.

 When these are acceptable:
-Games or mini-games where the randomness is a major aspect.
+- Games or mini-games where the randomness is a major aspect.

 ## "Secret Achievements"

 When the player has no indication of what they're going after.

 When these are acceptable:
 - Secretive or intentionally vague achievement descriptions can be used to prevent major spoilers, so long as the achievements are unmissable progression.

 ## Unwelcome Game Types